VeraLIMS/Fundalyze/README.md

 ## Features
 - Download company profiles, historical prices and financial statements
 - Manage your portfolio and ticker groups directly in Directus
-- Fallback to alternate data sources when needed
+- Automatic fallback from OpenBB to yfinance and FMP when data is missing

 ## Installation